parasolwaddledee/notes/windows/hyper-v/setting-up-windows-server-as-a-router.md

 ## Verification

-1. Attach virtual switch `IVS01` to virtual machine `WKS01` and configure the network adapter.
+1. Attach the virtual switch `IVS01` to the virtual machine `WKS01`.
+2. Set static IP address on the network adapter and point default gateway to the IP address of `INT01`.
-2. Attach virtual switch `IVS02` to virtual machine `WKS02` and configure the network adapter.
+3. Attach the virtual switch `IVS02` to the virtual machine `WKS02`.
+4. Set static IP address on the network adapter and point default gateway to the IP address of `INT02`.
-3. Test connectivity between the two virtual machines and verify the internet access.
+5. Test connectivity between the two virtual machines and verify internet access.